You must apply for a Tier 5 (Temporary Worker - Creative and Sporting) visa if:

 - you’ve been offered work as a sports person or creative worker

 - you’re from outside the European Economic Area (EEA) and Switzerland

 - you meet the other eligibility requirements

-A creative worker is someone who works in the creative industry, eg an actor, dancer, musician or film crew member.
+A creative worker is someone who works in the creative industry, for example an actor, dancer, musician or film crew member.

-You need to be sponsored - ie have a certificate of sponsorship from a licensed employer - before you can apply to come to the UK to work.
+You need to have a certificate of sponsorship from a licensed employer before you can apply to come to the UK to work.

 The work you do in the UK must relate to the work of your sponsor organisation.